 My easy recipe for homemade toothpaste:

-1. A glass container/jar with lid
+What you will need:1.
+A glass container/jar with lid

 2. Organic, unrefined coconut oil